How to Answer Questions About Salary History

 - It’s a short and concise answer that directly answers the questions.

-- It mentions how you were valued by your employer and that you received performance bonuses and other benefits.
+- It mentions how your employer valued you and that you received performance bonuses and other benefits.

 - The answer included you getting promoted.